INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Results

-Table~\ref{tab:degree_of_relicness} allows us to define a `degree of relicness' in the SFH, whereby the first system, J0847+0112 had already fully assembled at $z=2$ (i.e. 100\% of the stellar mass was already in place), while J2327-3312 did barely start to make stars at that time.
-We then set up two thresholds (highlighted as horizontal lines in the Table) on the <M$_{\star,t_{\text{BB}}=3 \text{Gyr}}$> and the time of assembly, in order to split the 19 systems in three main groups: \begin{itemize} \item \textit{Extreme Relics:} objects that have fully assembled their stellar mass by $z=2$ (M$_{\star,t_{\text{BB}}=3 \text{Gyr}} >0.99$ and $t_{\text{fin}}$<3 Gyr), \item \textit{Relics:} objects that have assembled 75\% or more of their stellar mass by $z=2$ (M$_{\star,t_{\text{BB}}=3\text{Gyr}} >0.75$ and $t_{75\%}<3$ Gyr) in both the OptExt and R50 extractions, \item \textit{Non-relics:} everything else, with less than 75\% of the stellar mass already in place 3 Gyr after the BB in at least one extraction.
-These objects are characterized by a more exteded SFH, which finished at later cosmic times, and, despite their very small sizes, show the presence of an "accreted" population (including stars brought in from merger events, but also these formed later on during subsequent star formation episodes).
-This can be deduced from the bottom panels of the figures, showing the 2D density plot in a $\log(age)$, metallicity space. \end{itemize}
+Table~\ref{tab:degree_of_relicness} allows us to define a `degree of relicness' in the SFH, whereby the first system, J0847+0112 had already fully assembled at $z=2$ (i.e. 100\% of the stellar mass was already in place), while J2327-3312 had barely begun making stars at that time.
+We then set up two thresholds (highlighted as horizontal lines in the Table) on the <M$_{\star,t_{\text{BB}}=3 \text{Gyr}}$> and the time of assembly, in order to split the 19 systems into three main groups: \begin{itemize} \item \textit{Extreme relics:} objects that have fully assembled their stellar mass by $z=2$ (M$_{\star,t_{\text{BB}}=3 \text{Gyr}} >0.99$ and $t_{\text{fin}}$<3 Gyr). \item \textit{Relics:} objects that have assembled 75\% or more of their stellar mass by $z=2$ (M$_{\star,t_{\text{BB}}=3\text{Gyr}} >0.75$, or equivalently $t_{75\%}<3$ Gyr) in both the OptExt and R50 extractions. \item \textit{Non-relics:} everything else, with less than 75\% of the stellar mass already in place 3 Gyr after the BB in at least one extraction.
+These objects are characterised by a more extended SFH, which finished at later cosmic times, and, despite their very small sizes, show the presence of an `accreted' population (including stars brought in from merger events, but also these formed later on during subsequent star formation episodes).
+This can be deduced from the bottom panels of the figures, showing the 2D density plot in a $\log(age)$--metallicity space. \end{itemize}

-Following this simple scheme, among the 19 systems analysed here and released as part of \INSPIRE\, DR1, we have found in total 10 systems (including 2 already presented in the Pilot) which had already assembled more than 85\% (although the threshold was fixed to 75\%) of their stellar mass by the end of the compaction phase at $z\sim2$.
-Among these, 4 are `extreme relics' since they were completely formed after the first phase of the formation and they did not experience any interaction/accretion nor any other star formation after the first, very quick, mass assembly episode.
+Following this simple scheme, among the 19 systems analysed here and released as part of \INSPIRE\, DR1, we find a total of 10 systems (including 2 already presented in the Pilot) that had already assembled more than 85\% (although the threshold was fixed to 75\%) of their stellar mass by the end of the compaction phase at $z\sim2$.
+Among these, 4 are `extreme relics' as they were completely formed after the first phase of the formation and did not experience any interaction and/or accretion nor any other star formation after the first, very quick mass assembly episode.